 According to Martin Scorsese on the DVD, when first screening some test 8mm footage of Robert De Niro sparring in a ring, he felt that something was off about the image.
 Michael Powell, who at that time had become something of a mentor and good friend to Scorsese, suggested that it was the color of the gloves that was throwing them off.
 Realizing this was true, Scorsese then decided the movie had to be filmed in black and white.

 Martin Scorsese was worried about the On the Waterfront (1954) recitation because he knew he'd be inviting critical comparison between the scene in this film and the original film's scene.
 Robert De Niro read it in various ways.
-Scorsese chose the take in which the recitation is extremely flat specifically to mute the comparison, and to suggest that it is simply a recitation and not indicative of how Jake LaMotta felt about his brother.
+Scorsese chose the take in which the recitation is extremely flat, specifically to mute the comparison, and to suggest that it is simply a recitation, and not indicative of how Jake LaMotta felt about his brother.

-Nicholas Colasanto's character, Tommy Como, is based on the real-life mobster Frank Carbo, who basically ran all boxing in New York City during the 1940s and '50s.
+Nicholas Colasanto's character, Tommy Como, is based on the real-life mobster Frank Carbo, who basically ran all boxing in New York City during the 1940s and 1950s.
 He eventually was sent to prison for conspiracy and extortion after being prosecuted by U.S. Attorney General Robert F. Kennedy.

-Executives at United Artists were very reluctant to finance the film as they were perturbed by the extreme profanity and violence in the screenplay.
-With some justification, as it transpired: at one point it was doubtful whether the film would be released in the UK at all due to its extreme nature.
+Executives at United Artists were very reluctant to finance the film, as they were perturbed by the extreme profanity and violence in the screenplay.
+With some justification, as it transpired: at one point, it was doubtful whether the film would be released in the UK at all, due to its extreme nature.

-According to the book "The Academy Awards: The Complete Unofficial History" by J. Piazza & G. Kinn (2008), "All the action on the set of Raging Bull (1980) was shut down for four months so that 'Robert de Niro' could keep it going in his digestive system.
-He gained 56 pounds".
+According to the book "The Academy Awards: The Complete Unofficial History" by J. Piazza and G. Kinn (2008), "All the action on the set of Raging Bull (1980) was shut down for four months so that Robert de Niro could keep it going in his digestive system.
+He gained fifty-six pounds."